Alamance County License Hearing Guide

 Related Guides

-(dui.guide - Your Guide to Navigating a DUI in Alamance County)
+Your License After a DUI Arrest in Alamance County

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Alamance County, the clock starts ticking.
-You have only 15 days from the date of your arrest to request an ALR hearing with the North Carolina Division of Motor Vehicles (DMV).
-This is a crucial step in fighting the automatic suspension of your driver's license.
+Following a DUI arrest in Alamance County, you have only 15 days from the date of the incident to request an ALR hearing with the North Carolina DMV.
+This is a hard deadline.
+The purpose of this hearing is to contest the potential suspension of your driver's license.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-This suspension will begin as outlined below, depending on whether you took a breath or blood test and whether you failed or refused.
-There are very few exceptions to this rule, so act quickly!
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day timeframe, your driver's license will be automatically suspended.
+There is little recourse once this deadline passes, so immediate action is essential.

 Automatic License Suspension